What to Wear to a Dental Assistant Job Interview

 A smart wardrobe is not just about style—it’s about fabric, fit, and ease of care.
 Choose pieces that look crisp when you’re under bright operatory lights or sitting in a small reception area.

-Materials: Natural fibers or high-quality blends photograph and breathe better than cheap synthetics.
+Materials: Natural fibres or high‐quality blends photograph and breathe better than cheap synthetics.
 Cotton blends, wool-blend trousers, and structured knit tops resist wrinkles and maintain shape.
 For scrubs, choose reputable brands with a polished look and fabric that drapes well.

 Fit: Tailoring matters.
 An inexpensive blazer that sits properly at the shoulders and sleeves can look far better than an expensive one that doesn’t fit.
-Clothing that’s too tight feels unprofessional and is uncomfortable; clothing that’s too loose can look sloppy.
+Clothing that’s too tight feels unprofessional and uncomfortable; clothing that’s too loose can look sloppy.
 Aim for clean lines and modest silhouettes.

 Colors: Neutral palettes read as professional and reduce visual distraction.
 Navy, charcoal, black, white, and beige are reliable.
-Use a single accent color—muted blue, soft green, or burgundy—if you want to show personality, but avoid loud patterns, neon shades, or heavy logos.
+Use a single accent colour—muted blue, soft green, or burgundy—if you want to show personality, but avoid loud patterns, neon shades, or heavy logos.

-Avoid: Stains, heavy perfume, wrinkled fabrics, and clothing with obvious wear.
+Avoid: Stains, heavy perfume, wrinkled fabrics, clothing with obvious wear.
 Steer clear of excessive transparency, low necklines, short skirts, or anything that could interfere with clinical expectations.

 Grooming, Hygiene, and Clinical Readiness